My name is Daniel Maughan and as Associate Registrar for

-system already aims to provide the highest quality of care for the
+Our health care system aims to provide the highest quality of

-minimum financial cost.
-But a sustainable approach seeks to broaden
+care for the minimum financial cost, but a sustainable approach

-this aim to also reduce the environmental impacts of health care,
+seeks to broaden this aim to also reduce the environmental impacts

-care that are community-based and less resource intensive.
+promote models of care that are community-based and less resource

 If you are a Member of the College and would like to consider